-- (a) Head of Finance - (i) To ensure that all investments of money are made in the name of the Authority or in the name of nominees approved by the full Council. - (ii) To ensure that all securities that are the property of the Authority or its nominees and the title deeds of all property in the Authority's ownership are held in the custody of the Head of Legal and Democratic Services & Democratic Service. - (iii) To effect all borrowings in the name of the Authority.

-(iv) To act as the Authority's registrar of stocks, bonds and mortgages and to maintain records of all borrowing of money by the Authority.

-(i) To ensure that loans are not made to third parties and that interests are not acquired in companies, joint ventures or other enterprises without the approval of the full Council, following consultation with the Head of Finance.
+- (a) Head of Finance and Revenues - (i) To ensure that all investments of money are made in the name of the Authority or in the name of nominees approved by the full Council. - (ii) To ensure that all securities that are the property of the Authority or its nominees and the title deeds of all property in the Authority's ownership are held in the custody of the Head of Legal & Democratic Services. - (iii) To effect all borrowings in the name of the Authority. - (iv) To act as the Authority's registrar of stocks, bonds and mortgages and to maintain records of all borrowing of money by the Authority. - (b) Chief Officers - (i) To ensure that loans are not made to third parties and that interests are not acquired in companies, joint ventures or other enterprises without the approval of the full Council, following consultation with the Head of Finance and Revenues.